rakutentech/ios-miniapp/js-miniapp-sdk/README.md

 ## Mini App Manifest

 There is a manifest for each mini app.
-The manifest provides the info for Android/iOS SDK to handle the mini app so the mini app developer should understand the structure and data type of manifest.
+The manifest provides the info for Android/iOS SDK to handle the mini app so the mini app developers should understand the structure and data type of manifest.

 The manifest contains: